Table Of Contents

 Implement Testing Early in the SDLC Process

-Figure out which tools can be helpful for your codebase as a group.
-Aside from that, the group should consider how testing will be included in the SDLC early on.
+Figure out which tools can help your codebase as a group.
+The group should also consider how testing will be included in the SDLC early on.
 One strategy is adopting the agile method, which works with tiny code increments known as sprints.

-However, many organizations are unable to make the transition to an agile approach.
-As a result, the project team may agree on building unit tests for every new feature.
-This gives them confidence when developing business logic.
+However, many organizations need help transitioning to an agile approach.
+As a result, the project team may agree to build unit tests for every new feature, which gives them confidence when developing business logic.

-At a later stage, integration tests should be written for these different bits of code to ensure that they work together seamlessly.
+Integration tests should be written for these different bits of code at a later stage to ensure that they work together seamlessly.

 -